lawrennd/old_talks/_mlphysical/simulation.md

 \include{_ai/includes/buying-system.md}

-\notes{Unfortunately it also makes sophisticated software systems a breeding ground for intellectual debt.
+\notes{Unfortunately, it also makes sophisticated software systems a breeding ground for intellectual debt.
 Particularly when they contain components which are themselves ML components.
 Dealing with this challenge is a major objective of my Senior AI Fellowship at the Alan Turing Institute.
 You can see me talking about the problems [at this recent seminar given virtually in Manchester](http://inverseprobability.com/talks/notes/deploying-machine-learning-systems-intellectual-debt-and-auto-ai.html).}

 <!--[Simpy](https://simpy.readthedocs.io/en/latest/examples/gas_station_refuel.html)